 Composer, Guitarist, Publisher, Educator and Recording Artist

-Hailed “A Wunderkind!” by LA Weekly, Christopher Caliendo is a Composer, Guitarist, Publisher, Educator, and Recording Artist whose diverse music styles — featuring everything from Brazilian samba to Italian folk songs to American pop music to classical melodies—have been embraced worldwide, finding equal resonance with film studios, philharmonics, chamber societies, the Vatican, the U. S. Military, fellow artists, political figures, and celebrities.
+Christopher Caliendo was Hailed “A Wunderkind!” by LA Weekly, Christopher is a Composer, Guitarist, Publisher, Educator, and Recording Artist whose diverse music styles — featuring everything from Brazilian samba to Italian folk songs to American pop music to classical melodies—have been embraced worldwide, finding equal resonance with film studios, philharmonics, chamber societies, the Vatican, the U. S. Military, fellow artists, political figures, and celebrities.

 As a composer, Caliendo is considered a “best bet” by the Los Angeles Times, with more than 400 published theatrical works, many of which are standards in today’s repertoire and several have been chosen as subjects for dissertations for Doctoral students.
 As a self-publisher, Caliendo has won numerous honors, including 10-time winner of the National Flute Association’s Newly Published Sheet Music Award.

 Notable recent commissions for Caliendo’s work include Sherlock Holmes: Symphonic Suite, commissioned

 by the Pacific Chamber Symphony, Soccer, commissioned by the Dèdalo Ensemble, which premiered in Brescia, Italy; The Hobbit: Symphonic Suite,commissioned by the Pacific Chamber Symphony, and Enders’s Game: Concert Band Suite, commissioned by the United States Air Force,a recording of which was released to honor the 70th anniversary of D-Day.
 His second String Symphony was premiered by the PCSO recently.